 Kuta Night Market has an unusual menu like the frog legs.
 Head to Warung Strawberry to try this delicacy.
 The dish contains fried frog legs smothered in chili sauce.
 On top, the sliced chili adds extra spiciness.

 The meat is tasty, although the whole idea of eating a reptile may sound peculiar to some.
 Keep an open mind, that’s the only way to get past the weirdness when sampling the dish.

 Seafood Menu at Warung Strawberry

 The safer option from frog meat would be the prawns, also dipped into the same chili sauce.
-Seafood also Warung Strawberry specialty.
+Seafood is also Warung Strawberry specialty.
 Pick from any fish, prawns, calamari, and other sea products customers like.
 The owner will happily cook it on the spot into a hearty and tasty meal.

 Warung Strawberry itself is quite legendary in the Kuta Night market.
 Its owner, the couple Mr. Made and Mrs. Ketut, has been on business for 30+ years.
 Enjoy their hospitality, besides good food, this place is also known for its friendly service.

 For drink and dessert, order a cup of fruit milkshake from the fruit stand.
 There are various fresh fruits to choose from.
 Try the exotic dragon fruit juice.
 Its refreshing taste complements well with heavy meals, especially the curry.
 Other options for dessert include fresh fruit salad and shaved ice Es Campur.

 Start With Sunset

-Before heading off Kuta Night market, spare several minutes to enjoy the famous Kuta sunset.
-Join among the anticipating onlookers on the beach.
+Before heading off to Kuta Night market, spare several minutes to enjoy the famous Kuta sunset.
+Join the anticipating onlookers on the beach.
 When the sun goes into hiding, the sky displays a breathtaking cascade of colors.
 From golden to dramatic red, prepare to be amazed.

 Kuta is quite close to Denpasar’s Ngurah Rai International Airport.
-The silhouette of planes taking off or landing is another feature that makes sunset in Kuta look dramatic.
+The silhouette of planes taking off or landing is another feature that makes the sunset in Kuta look dramatic.
 It is certainly not to miss.